-About the Author: Kimberly A. Witherspoon is an attorney practicing in Little Rock, Arkansas.
-She has practiced on the litigation side for over 14 years.
+About the Author: Kimberly A. Witherspoon is an attorney practising in Little Rock, Arkansas.
+She has practised on the litigation side for over 14 years.
 She is currently completing a conflict mediation/negotiation graduate school program at the University of Arkansas at Little Rock.

 Ellis Carter is a nonprofit lawyer with Caritas Law Group, P.C.
 Ellis advises nonprofit and socially responsible businesses on corporate, tax, and fundraising regulations.
 Ellis is licensed to practice in Washington and Arizona and advises nonprofits on federal tax and fundraising regulations nationwide.
 Ellis also advises donors with regard to major gifts.
 To schedule a consultation with Ellis, call 602-456-0071 or email us through our contact form.

 [i] See Managing Public Disputes, Susan L. Carpenter & W.J.D.
 Kennedy (1988)